Do you want to get the highest MCAT score that is within your capabilities?

 P.S.
 We've said it many times before (throughout this blog) that the majority of those students who are sitting with you on exam day, won't have prepared with a special attention to strategy...

 Yet alone top scorer, proven strategy that could have given them incredible confidence throughout MCAT prep and on the big day.

 In fact, most will be extremely nervous on MCAT day and their anxiety will further cloud their ability to remember everything they studied.

 You won't be in that position.

-You can get a higher score on the MCAT having put in far less effort, stress, and time, when you leverage all the effective, proven-to-work top-scorer strategies we have in the MCAT Mastery Strategy Guide.
+You can get a competitive score on the MCAT having put in far less effort, stress, and time, when you leverage all the effective, proven-to-work top-scorer strategies we have here.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.